 Jody Brannon is a news consultant, specializing in digital strategy and tactics.
-Her digital career spans online newspapers (Washington Post, USA Today), magazines (National Journal, National Geographic, OZY), a portal (MSN), mobile apps (Gannett Digital, Microsoft), native site focused on innovation (News21), algorithmic-driven news products and media partnerships (Bing News), and social communities (Tow-Knight Center for Entrepreneurial Journalism’s Disruptive Journalism Educators Network).
+Her digital career spans online newspapers (Washington Post, USA Today), magazines (National Journal, National Geographic, OZY), a portal (MSN), mobile apps (Gannett Digital, Microsoft), native site focused on innovation (News21), algorithmic-driven news products and media partnerships (Bing News), social communities (Tow-Knight Center for Entrepreneurial Journalism’s Disruptive Journalism Educators Network) and a think tank (Center for Journalism & Liberty, part of the Open Markets Institute).
 For much of her journalistic career, which began in newspapers (Seattle Times, Tacoma News Tribune) and magazines (Sports & Athletes, Changing Times, Seafood Leader), Brannon also has served as an educator, as both faculty and faculty associate.

 Her passion for digital communications started when, upon entering the World Wide Web for the first time, she remembers a shaking of her world order.
 Despite her early career at the Seattle Times and Tacoma News Tribune, and some small magazines in the Puget Sound region, she immediately decided to transition to online news, recognizing it as an unparalleled medium for informing audiences.